 1. Turn on pairing mode for your JBL device

-2. Find your JBL device on your phone or laptop and pair them
+2. Find your JBL device on your phone, tablet, or laptop and pair them

-iPhone.
-Go to Settings and then Bluetooth.
-Turn on Bluetooth.
-Look for your JBL device under “OTHER DEVICES” and tap on it to connect.
+Open the Settings app and then select Bluetooth.
+Turn on Bluetooth, if it's off.
+Look for your JBL device under “Other Devices” and tap on it to connect.

 3. Confirm successful pairing

-When you have successfully paired your JBL speakers or headphones to your phone or laptop, the LED on your JBL device will stop blinking and you should hear an audio confirmation that your device is paired (either a tone or voice confirmation).
+When you have successfully paired your JBL speakers or headphones to your phone or laptop, the LED on your JBL device will stop blinking, and you should hear an audio confirmation (either a tone or voice confirmation) that your device is paired.

 If you have followed the steps above and your device still isn’t pairing, try the steps in our detailed guide on how to fix Bluetooth pairing problems.